Guidance on regulations covering new power generating plants and wayleaves

-The Secretary of State is seeking comments on the representations received in response to the Statement of Matters below issued on 6 July 2016.
+The Secretary of State sought comments on the representations received in response to the Statement of Matters below issued on 6 July 2016.
 The representations received can be viewed here: Llanbrynmair and Carnedd Wen windfarm applications: First round representations

 Recent decisions on energy Infrastructure applications

 Recent decision documentation for energy infrastructure applications (including those considered at public Inquiry)